 The bulletin below are for the current week, if you wish to look at past bulletins please go to the bulletin archive section above.

-If you wish to receive a copy of the bulletin please email firstname.lastname@example.org and request we put you on our email list.
+If you wish to receive a copy of the bulletin please email firstname.lastname@example.org.

 Below are the dates of upcoming events we have on our calendar